meilisearch/documentation/reference/api/faceting.md

 This route allows you to configure the faceting settings for an index.

-faceting settings can also be updated directly through the [global settings route](/reference/api/settings.md#update-settings) along with the other settings.
+Faceting settings can also be updated directly through the [global settings route](/reference/api/settings.md#update-settings) along with the other settings.

 To learn more about filtering and faceting, refer to our [dedicated guide](/learn/advanced/filtering_and_faceted_search.md).